launchdarkly-labs/launchdarkly-workshops/povs/python/pov-sandbox-python/01-using-the-launchdarkly-python-sdk/assignment.md

   with a Python environment which is ready to go!
 notes:
 - type: text
-  contents: Are you ready to being your PoV?
+  contents: Are you ready to begin your PoV?
 This environment provides you with everything
     you need to see exactly how the LaunchDarkly Python SDK can work for you.
 tabs:
 - title: Code Editor